Nexfinity/CakeyBot-Wiki/moderation/audit-log.md

   * Shows role name + if it was added/removed
 * User Updated (Voice channels)
   * Shows when a User Joined/Left/Swapped voice channels
+* User Updated (Clan tag changed)
+  * Shows when a user updates their clan tag
 * User Banned/Unbanned
   * Shows the moderator & reason
 * User Kicked